Work in prison

 The convocation shall indicate the purpose, date and time of the interview.
 It must be sent to the person in custody by post.

-During the pre-interview, the company must state the reasons for the proposed decision and obtain the detainee's observations.
+During the pre-trial interview, the company must state the reasons for the proposed decision and obtain the detainee's observations.

-The termination of the prison employment contract shall be notified to the detained person in the form of a letter with arguments, at least 1 working day after the date of the prior interview.
+The termination of the prison employment contract is notified to the detained person in the form of a reasoned letter, at least 1 working day after the date of the prior interview.

 The procedure varies according to the number of prison employment contracts terminated over a period of 30 days.